Wales needs to take a radical approach to health and social care integration. Local government must be at the heart of this.

 We must be radical in our focus.
 From community care to leisure centres, local council services improve well-being while actively reducing pressure in other areas like the NHS.
 They urgently need investment.

-Working through bodies like the National Partnership Board, we aim to reform Wales’ care services and make them sustainable for the future.
+Working through bodies like the Partnership Fourum, Leadership Forum and Citizen Panel we aim to reform Wales’ care services and make them sustainable for the future.

 For more information contact: Stewart Blythe